wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 assert(false);
 ```

 This does not tell Spin to search for solutions directly.
 Rather, it deliberately turns every execution that gets past all the guards and reaches this point into an assertion violation.
-That assertion violation makes Spin write an error trail, and in this case that trail contains a valid solution.
+That assertion violation makes Spin write an error trail, and in this case the trail contains a valid solution.
 So the reported “error” here is not a bad puzzle state; it is the mechanism we use to make Spin emit a trail for each successful placement.
 [Here is the code](https://github.com/wyounas/linkedin_queens/blob/main/queenfourbyfour.pml) for `4x4` grid.

 Now to find a solution, we run the model and then run the verifier.